burakztrk/ItBooksSearchApp/README.md

 #BOOK SEARCH TUTORIAL
 ##IT Books Search App

-In this tutorial, we'll make an app that searches the [ITEBOOKS SITE](http://it-ebooks.info/) to search books and display cover images.
+In this tutorial, we'll make an app that searches the [it-ebooks.info](http://it-ebooks.info/) to search books and display cover images.

 [it-ebooks-api.info](it-ebooks-api.info) Api's using and search books authors isbn code and download books